 Before we wind up this critical thinking guide.
 We are listing some of the best quotes that will inspire and motivate you for applying critical thinking.

 Critical thinking might not sound easy.
 As it involves information that is new and needs to be explored.
-But we hope that the above-mentioned tips will shape your critical thinking abilities.
+But we hope that the above-mentioned tips will shape your abilities.

 Also, if you are looking forward to learning these skills, then higher education is the best medium.
 Moreover, hoping that this guide helps you to think by knowing the perfect traits of critical thinking.